Jock Stein: Hibernian

 The 1964–65 league season started with an Edinburgh derby defeat by Hearts, but Hibs managed to recover from this setback.
 Stein invited Real Madrid for a friendly game in Edinburgh, which Hibernian won 2–0 in front of a crowd of 32,000, further boosting his prestige.
 Wolves asked Stein if he wanted to replace Stan Cullis as their manager.
 Stein then approached Celtic chairman Bob Kelly, ostensibly to ask his advice about the offer from Wolves, but in the hope that he would be offered the Celtic job instead.
 Kelly first offered Stein the position of assistant manager (to Sean Fallon), which Stein rejected.
 Kelly then offered Stein the chance to be joint manager with Fallon, but this was also rejected by Stein, who suggested he would rather go to Wolves if Celtic would not offer full control.
 Billy McNeill believed that Kelly's initial reluctance was due to Stein's religion.
 Kelly eventually agreed to offer Stein full powers over team selection.
 Hibs tried to convince Stein to stay, even attempting to persuade his wife Jean, but becoming Celtic manager had been his long-held ambition.
 While Stein was still Hibs manager, he arranged for Celtic to sign Bertie Auld from Birmingham City and allowed Hibs goalkeeper Ronnie Simpson to join Celtic.
 Some people claimed with hindsight that he had deliberately allowed Simpson to join Celtic before moving himself, but in fact it was due to a wage dispute.

 It was announced on 31 January that Stein would leave Hibs for Celtic at the end of the 1964–65 season.
 Stein left Hibs in early March, after he had arranged for Dundee manager Bob Shankly to take the Hibs job.
-When Stein left, Hibs were near the top of the league and in the semi-finals of the 1964–65 Scottish Cup.
+When Stein left, Hibs were near the top of the league and had reached the semi-finals of the 1964–65 Scottish Cup.
 Hibs had defeated Rangers in the quarter-final, in his last game as Hibs manager.
 They failed to win either competition, however, and Stein later admitted that "leaving Hibs at that time was probably my most embarrassing experience in football".
 Stein was statistically the best ever manager of Hibs, with a win rate of 62%.